The ‘Curse’ of the Homemade Will

 The Codicil allows a beneficiary to “have use of the house for as long as he needs”.
 This is either a “Life Estate” or the weaker “Right to Reside“.

 The Court finds that the document is indeed an “informal Will.”
-But it is void for uncertainty.
+But it is void of uncertainty.
 The Codicil fails.
 The effect?
 The Will remains unaltered.

 Costa v Public Trustee – suicide note held to be a valid Will